Cambridge-ICCS/FTorch/fortran-pytorch-lib/README.md

     -1.0526 -0.4629 -0.4567 -1.0881 -0.7655
     [ CPUFloatType{1,5} ]

+Note that the Fortran example have the model filename hard-coded (e.g.
+"annotated_cpu.pt" as the default).
+Change this and re-compile to address the other model outputs.

+### Summary of files

+The starting point for understand the examples is one of the ts_inference.* files, depending on which language you wish

+* ts_inference.c   - Example of doing inference from C
+* ts_inference.cpp - Example of doing inference from C++
+* ts_inference.f90 - Example of doing inference from Fortran
+* ts_inference.py  - Example of doing inference from Python

+* pt2ts.py - Python code to train model

+* ctorch.cpp - Wrapper onto PyTorch for C++
+* ctorch.h   - Header file for C++ wrapper
+* ftorch.f90 - Wrapper onto PyTorch for Fortran

+* CMakeLists.txt - Provides the cmake build system configuration

 ### Troubleshooting

-if `cmake` has a hard time finding your libtorch install you can add a line to `CMakeLists.txt` to give a direct location, e.g., add the following before `find_package(Torch REQUIRED)`
+- If `cmake` has a hard time finding your libtorch install you can add a line to `CMakeLists.txt` to give a direct location, e.g., add the following before `find_package(Torch REQUIRED)`

      set(Torch_DIR /usr/local/lib/libtorch/share/cmake/Torch)

  where the above assumes `libtorch` has been installed in `/usr/local/lib`.

+-